 Living With Type 2

-Diabetes does serious damage to the body’s vascular system.
+Diabetes sexual problems does serious damage to the body’s vascular system.
 High levels of sugar in the blood affect its flow in the body.
 In women, vascular damage affects lubrication, arousal and even the ability to have an orgasm.
 Diabetes also damages nerves, leading to a condition known as neuropathy, which affects libido and arousal.
 Diabetes is also associated with lower levels of testosterone, which affects libido, or the desire for sex.
 There are ways to manage these problems with natural remedies, listed below.

 Shatavari is an ayurvedic herb that is used as a uterine tonic in folk medicine.
 It is known to have the following effects: